Bootstrap-based Sphinx theme from the PyData community

 BootstrapHTML5Translator, subclassing sphinx' translator, but overriding certain elements to generate Bootstrap-compatible html.
 Currently, this includes: converting admonitions to Bootstrap "alert" classes, and updating the classes used for html tables.

-- A sphinx "monkeypatch" to add toctree objects into the html context which is available in the html (jinja2) templates.
+- A sphinx event to add navigation objects into the html context which is available in the html (jinja2) templates.
 This allows to put the structure of the navigation elements in the actual layout, instead of having to rely on the hard-coded formatting of sphinx (this is inspired on the navigation objects of mkdocs: https://www.mkdocs.org/user-guide/custom-themes/#nav).
-We would love to see this added to sphinx itself (instead of needing to monkeypatch), but for not did not yet get any reaction from the sphinx developers.
+We would love to see this added to sphinx itself (instead of needing a sphinx event), but for now did not yet get any reaction from the sphinx developers.

 What's the difference with bootstrap-sphinx-theme ?